Parcley27/Trading/README.md

 # Trading
-Trading bot using IKBR and market data
+Trading bot using IBKR and market data